tfsjohan/boatrental/readme.md

 In a real world application, I would spend more time on proper data validation.
 To avoid unnecessary complexity in this task, I have only added some basic validation.

+I would also add a global exception handler, because now missing required properties will throw a JSON serialization error and not proper ModelState errors.

 ### Logging

 No logging is used at all in the demo project.